Project Requests

 If a project is 100% donor funded, does it still need to go through this process?

 Yes.
-The university must consider the best use of other resources (land, project management, operations and maintenance) and ensure the project makes long-term financial sense.
+We need to consider the best use of other university resources (land, project management teams, operations and maintenance teams) and also ensure the project makes long-term financial sense for the university.

 Can I break my $5M project into $1M phases?

-For the project initiation process, no. CPPAG needs to understand the full scope even if the project will be phased and funded from different sources.
-Construction may be phased, but the full intent, scope, funding, and end state (including follow-on phases) must be approved prior to execution of the first phase.
+For the project initiation process, no. CPPAG needs to understand the full scope of the project even if the project will be phased and funded from different sources.
+Construction can be phased, but the full intent, scope, funding, and end state (including follow-on phases) must be approved prior to execution of the first phase.

 What’s the difference between phased projects and incrementally funded projects?